UN-OCHA/common_design/README.md

 This project uses [Sass](http://sass-lang.com/).
 To make changes edit the `.scss` files in the `sass/` folder, do NOT edit the files in `css/` directly.

-Run `gulp dev` in the theme folder to have gulp watch for changes and automatically rebuild the CSS.
+Run `npm run sass:watch` in the theme folder to watch for changes and automatically rebuild the CSS.

-Run `gulp sass` to compile the CSS only.
+Run `npm run sass:build` to compile the CSS only.

-Preferably use Jenkins to run the Gulp task on build to generate the CSS.
+Preferably use Jenkins to run the sass:build task on build to generate the CSS.
 If this is possible on your project, add the `css/` folder to the `.gitignore` file and delete generated CSS from the repo.

 ## JS